International recruitment

 In the Asia Pacific and internationally, we are particularly experienced in the recruitment of country and regional leadership, program management, technical and thematic experts, emergency response, communications, training, research, advocacy and campaigns strategist roles and fundraising/philanthropy roles.

-Our consultants have a specialist knowledge of the complex environment in which international NGOs and not-for-profits operate.
+Our consultants have a specialist knowledge of the complex environment in which international NGOs and purpose-driven organisations operate.
 We understand the necessity for transparency and accountability to donors, funding bodies, clients and other stakeholders, and we deliver tailored recruitment services to match.

 Our team